taneem77/Neural-Networks/README.md

 # Enter kernel directory
 cd src/kernel

-# Compile the module
+# Compile the modules
 make

-# Load the module
+# Load the inference module
 sudo insmod perceptron_kernel.ko

 # Verify that it is loaded